This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Prokaryotes : Elongation”.

 Explanation: RNA polymerase is highly processive as when the sigma subunit dissociates the DNA binding arm of RNA polymerase clamps shut around the DNA prevents it from falling off.
 DNA polymerase I on the other hand has low processivity.

 5. Which antibiotic inhibits transcription elongation?

 Explanation: Streptolydigin prevents elongation while Rifampicin prevents initiation.
-Penicillin and Tetracyclin act on ribosome and not on RNA polymerase although even they ultimately inhibit protein synthesis.
+Penicillin and Tetracyclin act on the ribosome and not on RNA polymerase although even they ultimately inhibit protein synthesis.

 6. You design a reconstructive RNA polymerase where you take the beta and alpha subunit from a rifampicin resistant strain and beta prime and sigma subunit from rifampicin sensitive strain.
-You check the rate of transcription by this RNA polymerase after addition of the antibiotic.
+You check the rate of transcription by this RNA polymerase after the addition of the antibiotic.
 What will be your observation?

 a) No transcription